Fatigue is common among people with AS. Many people with AS will experience fatigue at some point.

 Most days I seem to hit a wall in the early afternoon.
 If I am at work I plod on slightly less productively than at other times but if I am at home I generally shut down and sleep for a few hours.

-I am a physiotherapist and have just had to drop a day at work because of the effects of the condition.
-I have been struggling for a while to keep up with the physical demands of the job.
+I I have been struggling for a while to keep up with the physical demands of my job.
 I feel overly tired most days.
 Outside of work my participation in activities has been reducing.
 I don't spend as much time as I used to socialising with friends and family.
 I used to be very active and go out in the evenings but now I have early nights instead.
 My husband describes how I have become as zombie like as I am not very sociable in the evenings because I am so tired.

 It feels as if lead weights are tied to my eyelashes.